cosmiinn75/fitness-tracker-api/README.md

 }
 ```

-The API assigns exercise and set numbers according to their position in the request.
+Exercise and set numbers are assigned according to request order.

-### Prepare a Workout Draft from a Template
+### Prepare a Workout Draft

 ```http
 GET /api/workout-templates/1/workout-draft